IBM/universal-connectors/README.md

 ### <a name="filter-plug-in"></a> Develop a filter plug-in
 * For developing a Ruby filter plug-in, use [How to write a Logstash filter plugin](https://www.elastic.co/guide/en/logstash/current/filter-new-plugin.html)
 * For developing a Java filter plug-in, use [How to write a Java filter plugin](https://www.elastic.co/guide/en/logstash/current/java-filter-plugin.html)

+### <a name="input-plug-in"></a> Develop an input plug-in
+* For developing a Ruby input plug-in, use [How to write a Logstash input plugin](https://www.elastic.co/guide/en/logstash/current/input-new-plugin.html)
+* For developing a Java input plug-in, use [How to write a Java filter plugin](https://www.elastic.co/guide/en/logstash/current/java-input-plugin.html)

 **Note:**
 It is the developer's responsibility to maintain and update the Data Base's supported versions